Choosing the Right Balance Transfer Card

 Fee Calculation

-To calculate the potential fees associated with a balance transfer, simply multiply the percentage fee by the amount you plan to transfer.
-For example, if a card charges a 3% fee and you’re transferring $2,000, the fee would amount to $60.
-Keep in mind that this fee is typically added to your total balance, increasing the amount you owe.
+To calculate the potential fees associated with a balance transfer, multiply the percentage fee by the amount you plan to transfer.
+For example, if a card charges a 3% fee and you’re transferring $2,000, the cost would amount to $60.
+Remember that this fee is typically added to your total balance, increasing the amount you owe.

-When comparing different balance transfer offers, consider not only the interest rates but also the fees involved.
-While a lower APR might seem appealing, high fees can offset any potential savings on interest payments over time.
+When comparing different balance transfer offers, consider the interest rates and the fees involved.
+While a lower APR might seem appealing, high costs can offset any potential savings on interest payments over time.

 Making Timely Payments Post-Transfer